modmail-dev/Modmail/README.md

 $ docker build . --tag=modmail
 ```

-or run directly from a pre-built version from https://hub.docker.com/.
+Or run directly from a pre-built version from https://hub.docker.com/.

 - Kyber's: